How to Remove Plaque from Dentures Instantly: A Simple Guide

 Brush your dentures with a soft brush to remove any remaining plaque, then rinse thoroughly with water.

 White vinegar is especially effective at dissolving tartar and mineral deposits.
-Avoid using it on dentures with metal parts, as it may cause corrosion.
+Avoid using it on partial dentures with metal parts, as it may cause corrosion.

 4. Baking Soda for Instant Plaque Removal